ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/what-are-data-subscriptions.dotnet.markdown

 {PANEL:What defines a data subscription}

-Data subscriptions are defined by the server side definition and by the worker connecting to it:
+Data subscriptions are defined by the server-side definition and by the worker connecting to it:

 1. [Subscription Creation Options](../../client-api/data-subscriptions/creation/api-overview#subscriptioncreationoptions): The documents that will be sent to the worker, it's filtering and projection.